Final Fantasy VII

 is a 1997 role-playing video game developed and published by Square for the PlayStation.
-The seventh main installment in the Final Fantasy series, it was released in Japan by Square and internationally by Sony Computer Entertainment, becoming the first game in the main series to have a PAL release.
+The seventh main installment in the Final Fantasy series, it was released in Japan by Square Soft (now known as Square Enix) and internationally by Sony Computer Entertainment, becoming the first game in the main series to have a PAL release.
 The game's story follows Cloud Strife, a mercenary who joins an eco-terrorist organization to stop a world-controlling megacorporation from using the planet's life essence as an energy source.
-Ensuing events send Cloud and his allies in pursuit of Sephiroth, a superhuman who seeks to wound the planet and harness its healing power in order to be reborn as a god.
+Ensuing events send Cloud and his allies in pursuit of Sephiroth, a superhuman who seeks to wound the planet and harness its healing power to be reborn as a god.
 Throughout their journey, Cloud bonds with his party members, including Aerith Gainsborough, who holds the secret to saving their world.

 Development began in 1994, originally for the Super Nintendo Entertainment System.
 After delays and technical difficulties from experimenting with several platforms, most notably the Nintendo 64, Square moved production to the PlayStation, largely due to the advantages of the CD-ROM format.
 Veteran Final Fantasy staff returned, including series creator and producer Hironobu Sakaguchi, director Yoshinori Kitase, and composer Nobuo Uematsu.
 The title was the first in the series to use full motion video and 3D computer graphics, featuring 3D character models superimposed over 2D pre-rendered backgrounds.
 Although the gameplay remained mostly unchanged from previous entries, Final Fantasy VII introduced more widespread science fiction elements and a more realistic presentation.
 The combined development and marketing budget amounted to approximately USD80 million.

 Final Fantasy VII received widespread critical acclaim upon release and was a commercial success.
 Critics praised its graphics, gameplay, music, and story, although some criticism was directed towards the original English localization.
 It remains widely regarded as a landmark title and one of the greatest and most influential video games of all time.
 The title won numerous Game of the Year awards and is credited for boosting the sales of the PlayStation and popularizing Japanese role-playing games worldwide.
-Its success has led to enhanced ports on various platforms, a multimedia subseries called the Compilation of Final Fantasy VII, and a high definition remake trilogy currently comprising Final Fantasy VII Remake (2020) and Final Fantasy VII Rebirth (2024).
+Its success has led to enhanced ports on various platforms, a multimedia subseries called the Compilation of Final Fantasy VII, and a high-definition remake trilogy comprising Final Fantasy VII Remake (2020), Final Fantasy VII Rebirth (2024), and Final Fantasy VII Revelation (2027).